 Let there be total N nodes in list.
 It is easier to understand from the last node.

-The probability that the last node is result simply 1/N [For last or N’th node, we generate a random number between 0 to N-1 and make the last node as a result if the generated number is 0 (or any other fixed number]
+The probability that the last node is resulting simply 1/N [For last or N’th node, we generate a random number between 0 to N-1 and make the last node as a result if the generated number is 0 (or any other fixed number]

 The probability that second last node is result should also be 1/N.

-The probability that the second last node is result = [Probability that the second last node replaces result] X [Probability that the last node doesn't replace the result] = [1 / (N-1)] * [(N-1)/N] = 1/N
+The probability that the second last node is the result = [Probability that the second last node replaces result] X [Probability that the last node doesn't replace the result] = [1 / (N-1)] * [(N-1)/N] = 1/N

 Similarly, we can show probability for 3rd last node and other nodes.